StartupMakers/jss-from-css/README.md

 Use the best bits of ES6 and CSS to work with your [JSS styles](https://github.com/cssinjs/jss).

-Fast and predictable CSS to JSS "on-the-fly" converter which supports any custom CSS pre-processor including PostCSS, LESS, SCSS and SASS.
+Fast and predictable CSS to JSS "on-the-fly" converter which supports any custom CSS pre-processor including PostCSS, LESS, SCSS, Stylus and so on.

 This package could help you to migrate to JSS in up to 5x faster.